Tihi321/win-tools/README.md

 API Tester is a tool that allows you to test the API endpoints of your server.
 It's a great way to learn how to use an API and also to find out what kind of data it returns.

+### Log monitor

+Log monitor is a tool that allows you to view the log of your application.
+It's a great way to find out what's happening in your app and how it behaves.

 ### Start

 ```bash